lovemo/vscode-ios-snippets/README.md

 # iOS Snippets

-Collection of snippets for iOS/macOS development.
-Visual Studio Code already includes support for Swift and Objective-C (grammar and language), so this extension is all you need to start coding.
+**iOS Snippets** is a collection of code snippets for iOS/macOS development.
+And since Visual Studio Code already provides support Swift and Objective-C (grammar and language), this extension is all you need to start coding.

 To install this extension, launch VS Code Quick Open (⌘+P), paste ``ext install ios-snippets`` and press enter.

+Below, all the snippets bundled in this extension.
+Fell free to propose new snippets using the [issues](https://github.com/ornithocoder/vscode-ios-snippets/issues) or [pull requests](https://github.com/ornithocoder/vscode-ios-snippets/pulls) pages.

 ## Swift